flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

 ![Cabin Pressure](../assets/beginner-guide/starting-aircraft/cabin-pressure.png "Cabin Pressure"){loading=lazy}

-Looking up just a bit we find the `LDG ELEV` knob.
-This simply means the landing elevation which should be in the `AUTO` position.
+Looking up just a bit, we find the `LDG ELEV` knob.
+This simply means the landing elevation, which should be in the `AUTO` position.

 ### Cabin Temperature